valenjet/upskill-in-testing-with-python/code/ch02/README.md

 ## Iteration 6

-Now, tt's always a good idea to perform our own _boundary-value analysis_.
+Now, it's always a good idea to perform our own _boundary-value analysis_.
 We want to cover all reasonable scenarios.

 It's important to remember that boundary-value analysis is about finding the limits of acceptable values, which includes looking at:
 - All invalid values